 eInfochips has contributed to over 500 product designs for top global companies, with more than 40 million deployed around the world.
 As a leading ASIC design and verification service provider, eInfochips has brought together IP cores, verification IP and design and verification expertise.
 If you are looking for low power ASIC design assistance, we are here to help!

-Komal Chauhan works as a Digital Marketing Senior Executive at eInfochips where she supports digital marketing activities for various verticals - aerospace, DevOps, technical debt, semiconductor and silicon partnerships.
-She has 5+ years of experience in digital marketing which includes search engine optimization, inbound & social media marketing.
+Komal Chauhan works as a Digital Marketing Senior Executive at eInfochips where she supports digital marketing activities for various verticals - semiconductor and silicon engineering partnerships, DevOps, and Aerospace.
+She has 7+ years of experience in digital marketing which includes search engine optimization, content planning and management, inbound & social media marketing.
 She holds an engineering degree in Computer Science.
 Her hobbies include gaming, digital gadgets and traveling.